Japanese Tea Garden

 What you need to know

-Three and a half acres of paths wind through manicured Japanese maples, sculpted pines, azaleas, and cherry trees that bloom spectacularly in March and April.
-The Drum Bridge, a steep wooden arc over a koi pond, is the most photographed spot.
-The five-story pagoda dates to the original exposition.
+The garden covers about three acres of paths and small wooden buildings.
+Plantings include Japanese maples, sculpted pines, azaleas, and cherry trees, which bloom in March and April.
+The Drum Bridge (Taiko Bashi), a steep wooden arc over the koi pond, is the garden’s most-photographed structure.
+The five-story pagoda dates from the original 1894 exposition.

 Visiting